matteosister/sfPropel15TaggableBehaviorPlugin/README.rst

     $article->addTag($tag);
     $article->save();

-    // or the more elegant propel way (propel addTag method)
+    // or the addTags method, that directly accept strings, array or csv
     $article->addTags('symfony'); // a string with no comma is a single tag
     $article->addTags('linux, ubuntu'); // a string with comma is multiple tag
     $article->addTags('symfony'); // if the object is already tagged nothing happens
     $article->addTags(array('linus', 'torvalds')); // list of tags as an array

     // remove tags
     $article->removeTags('symfony');